 To read more about Great Hearts Texas charter schools in the news, we recommend that you click on the articles linked at the bottom of this post.
 Also, we invite you to join the San Antonio Charter Moms discussion group on Facebook and ask questions; the group includes current Great Hearts families who can comment with answers based on their own experiences.

-In 2020–21, Great Hearts Texas will have five schools in the San Antonio region—or six, if you count Monte Vista as two campuses.
-On the district’s most recent school report card, they earned a B rating; the list below includes links to each campus’s school report cards.
+In 2021–22, Great Hearts Texas will have five schools in the San Antonio region—or six, if you count Monte Vista as two campuses.
+In 2019, on the district’s most recent school report card, they earned a B rating; the list below includes links to each campus’s school report cards.

 Download the free San Antonio Charter Schools app for an interactive map that includes these campuses and many more.
 You can also find campus information about Great Hearts (and many other schools of choice) on our page Guide to Charter Schools in San Antonio.

 Families can apply online to enroll their children at Great Hearts Texas charter schools.
-Open enrollment for 2020–2021 will begin on November 13, 2019 and will continue through December 13, 2019.
-On January 8, 2020, Great Hearts Texas will hold a random lottery; offers and registration will begin on January 15, 2020.
+Open enrollment for 2021–22 will begin on November 9, 2020 and will continue through December 11, 2020.
+On January 13, 2021, Great Hearts Texas will hold a random lottery; offers and registration will begin on January 14, 2021.
 Students who are selected will receive an email inviting them to register; the remaining students will be placed on waiting lists, and will be notified if a spot becomes available.
-Find more information at Great Hearts Texas’s Frequently Asked Questions.
+Re-enrollment for current students will be March 1 to April 1, 2021; after re-enrollment ends, campuses may have more open spots to offer to waitlisted families.
+Find more information on the FAQ.

-During application season, there will be information sessions, school tours, and other events in the community for families to learn more about Great Hearts Texas charter schools.
-To register for school tours at each campus, visit these links:
+During application season, there will be information sessions and other events in the community for families to learn more about Great Hearts Texas charter schools.
+In the interest of campus safety, school tours are on hold for the fall 2020 semester.

 Joining the Great Hearts Texas interest list will subscribe you to email updates about enrollment, information sessions, and other news.